 Physicians are educated and trained on how to diagnose and treat human disease.
-Public Health professionals assess factors affecting health, critique and apply research findings and, in turn, develop strategies and implement various measures to promote health and prevent disease.
+Public health professionals assess factors affecting health, critique and apply research findings and, in turn, develop strategies and implement various measures to promote health and prevent disease.

-Doctor of Veterinary Medicine
+Doctor of Veterinary Medicine (DVM)

-The MPH degree is the preferred degree for those interested in working in local, state, federal and international public health agencies such as MDCH, CDC, FDA, WHO and USDA.
-Students interested in public health are usually active in the College’s “One Health Club”, which is a very active and supportive learning cohort of students with a deep interest in public health.
-Most dual degree students take MPH courses during the summers after their first and second years of veterinary school.
+The MPH degree is the preferred degree for those interested in working in local, state, federal and international public health agencies such as the Michigan Department of Community Health, the Centers for Disease Control and Prevention, the Food and Drug Administration, the World Health Organization, and United States Department of Agriculture.
+Students interested in public health are usually active in the MSU One Health initiative, which is a very active and supportive learning cohort of students with a deep interest in public health.
+Most dually enrolled students take MPH courses during the summers after their first and second years of veterinary school.
 However, it is a great idea to start taking MPH courses in the summer before veterinary school, which generally means that both the DVM and MPH degrees can be completed at about the same time.
-Students will want to have their six required MPH courses completed before they enter their last 1.5 years of veterinary school.
+Students will want to have their six required MPH courses completed before they enter their last year and a half of veterinary school.
 This will allow them to take a clerkship that will meet requirements for their DVM program as well as their MPH practicum requirement.
-The MPH program accepts 9 transfer credits from the DVM program.
-Students who take HM 803 and HM 864 in the MPH program have typically been excused from taking VM 544 and VM 533 during their third semester of veterinary school, thereby freeing up time that semester to take a couple of MPH courses without additional truition charges.
-If you want to start taking MPH courses during the summer before veterinary school, you’ll need to apply immediately to the MPH program after being accepted to DVM program, because the application deadline for the MPH program is usually at the end of March.
-For more information, please contact Dr. Paul Bartlett and the public health academic office.
+The MPH program accepts nine transfer credits from the DVM program.
+Students who take HM 803 and HM 864 in the MPH program have typically been excused from taking VM 544 and VM 533 during their third semester of veterinary school, thereby freeing up time that semester to take a couple of MPH courses without additional tuition charges.
+A student who wants to start taking MPH courses the summer before veterinary school will need to apply immediately to the MPH program after being accepted to the DVM program, because the application deadline for the MPH program is the end of February.
+For more information, please contact Dr. Paul Bartlett or the MPH academic office.

 Master of Social Work